23 Nov 2014

 Given three busy weeks, I rushed together a couple of slides about our efforts over the last eight months to introduce a passionate digital team to Government.
 This team, as a collective, tasked with helping organisations transform the way public services are delivered in Scotland.

-View a great summary via the Eden Scott blog
+There is also a summary of the talks available via the Eden Scott blog - definitely worth a look

 15 Sep 2014